 Why Should You Use Sprint Planning?

 If you’re a scrum master, product owner, or a part of the development team, then sprint planning has multiple functions for you.
-In the Scrum framework, you can use sprint planning for completing different tasks such as:
+In the Scrum framework, you can use sprint plans for completing different tasks such as:

 The development team, scrum master, and product owner can use the Sprint planning to select and discuss prioritized items from the product backlog.